-The research team of Prof. Shachar discovered that by manipulating two proteins they could improve the properties of HSCs.
-These modified HSCs exhibit increased survival, renewal, and migratory capacities, making the present technology a potent therapeutic tool for patients in need.
+The research team of Prof. Shachar discovered that by manipulating these two proteins they could improve the properties of HSCs.
+These modified HSCs exhibit increased survival, renewal, and migratory capacities, making the present technology a possible therapeutic tool for patients in need.

 - Increase HSC survival and renewal – while reserving their ability to differentiate to different cell lineages.